 An apprenticeship could be one of the most important steps you take on the road to becoming a journeyman or master electrician, so you need to take it seriously.
 Research the company and polish your resume and cover letter.
 And when you’re at the interview, don’t just talk about all you hope to learn; explain why you’d be a great asset to the company.

-At Porter and Chester Institute, our Career Industrial, Commercial, and Residential Electrician program can give you the foundation in electrical technology an electrician apprentice needs.
+At Porter and Chester Institute, our Electrician: Industrial, Commercial, and Residential program can give you the foundation in electrical technology an electrician apprentice needs.
 Check out our career training programs at our nine locations in Connecticut and Massachusetts and find the one that is right for you!